 Parents who wish to relive their childhood camp days — or who simply want to enjoy quality family time away from the distractions of modern technology — are flocking to family camps.
 It’s not only because these are top value cheap vacations.
 Family camps also welcome parents to enjoy the outdoors, healthy recreation and an overnight camp experience that is usually exclusive to tweens and teens.

 What is a Family Camp experience?

 Families stay in tents or cabins, eat communal meals in the dining hall, and participate in a variety of outdoor activities.
 No cooking, driving, or planning an itinerary on this vacation!

 Most family camps run three to seven days, and generally include all activities, food, and lodging.
-The price ranges anywhere from $200 to $1500 per person, although it is often less expensive than the typical family vacation.
-Family camp is ideal for families with children ages 7-12, however most camps welcome infants (some even provide the option of childcare), and many camps have teen-specific programs as well.
+The price ranges upwards from $100 per night per adult depending on season, with lower rates for teens and younger children — often less expensive than the typical family vacation.
+Family camp is ideal for families with children ages 7-12, however most camps welcome infants (some even provide the option of childcare and most don’t even charge for under-3s).
+Many camps have teen-specific programs as well.

 1700 General Motors Road